nsnam/ns-3-dev-git/src/mobility/doc/mobility.rst

 Scope and Limitations
 =====================

-- only cartesian coordinates are presently supported
+- Cartesian, geocentric cartesian, and geographic coordinates are presently supported

 References
 ==========

 ..
 [Camp2002] T. Camp, J. Boleng, V. Davies.
 "A survey of mobility models for ad hoc network research", in Wireless Communications and Mobile Computing, 2002: vol. 2, pp. 2483-2502.
+..
+[38811] 3GPP.
+2018.
+TR 38.811, Study on New Radio (NR) to support non-terrestrial networks, V15.4.0.
+(2020-09).

 Usage
 *****